The Right Horse for the Right Course

 When creating software, deciding which platform, environment or framework to use is a case of “horses for courses”.
 The trick is finding the right horse for the right course.

 Over the last 20 years, software has become the connective tissue of the information economy.
 Any task you want to accomplish, there’s an app for that.
-According to App Annie, worldwide mobile app downloads are set to top 250 billion by 2022.
+According to Statista, worldwide mobile app downloads have been steadily increasing since 2016, topping 250 billion in 2022.

 As designers and developers of software we have a deep responsibility to create experiences that are as intuitive as possible.
 However, we’re also balancing commercial goals, which influence decisions that impact those experiences.